Looking for nature in Washington state? In this travel guide, we’re featuring some of the best Washington nature attractions!

 With 120 state parks, 3 national parks, 2 national monuments among others, nature attractions are definitely abundant in the state of Washington, USA, rightfully nicknamed the “Evergreen State” for its evergreen forests.

-When I visited Seattle back in September, it wasn’t just to eat my way across the city.
-My family and I also went on a road trip for four days to explore more of the state.
+During a trip to Seattle, my family and I also went on a road trip for four days to explore more of the Evergreen State.

-There are so many things to do in Washington, so we focused this trip more on nature.
-And if you were following along on my Instagram, they were breathtakingly beautiful even with limited hiking involved!
+And if you were following along on Instagram @JourneyTraveler, they were breathtakingly beautiful even with limited hiking involved!

 Mount Rainier National Park

-A trip to Washington is not complete without visiting the Mount Rainier National Park.
-At 14,410-feet, the majestic Mount Rainier is one of the tallest peaks in the USA, and the most glacieted in contiguous USA.
+At 14,410-feet, the majestic Mount Rainier is one of the tallest peaks in the USA and the most glaciated in contiguous USA.

 Travelling Foodie Tip: The Henry M. Jackson Visitor Center is a good place to start.
 It already has amazing views of Mount Rainier, and has trails that start from there.

-This national park is good for non-hikers because there are a lot of overlooks.
+This national park is also good for non-hikers because there are a lot of overlooks.

 Did you know?
 The name of the falls, Narada, is the Hindi word for “pure”.